Shuv0123/kubernetes_node_app/README.md

 - to delete `kubectl delete deploy` & `kubectl delete svc`
 - to check if pods are running `kubectl get pods`
 - to get the info of a pod `kubectl describe <name of pod>`
+- to check if the replica set were created `kubectl get rs`
+- to check the configuration of file `kubectl describe deploy <name of deploy>`
+- to edit and increse the number of replicas `kubectl edit deploy <name of app>` this will pop up a new window where you can edit live the replicas